If we all did the things we are capable of doing, we would literally astound ourselves.

 We set short-term goals comprising steps and tactics to realise our long-term goal, our vision.

-Believing in yourself is a cumulative result from taking consistent action on short-term goals.
+Believing in yourself is a cumulative result of taking consistent action on short-term goals.

 The more goals we achieve, the stronger our self-belief becomes.

-Bring your vision to now by breaking it down to as many units of shorter-term goals as you can.
+Bring your vision to life now by breaking it down into as many units of shorter-term goals as you can.

-Break it down to month, week, day, hour, finally now.
+Break it down to month, week, day, and hour—finally now.

 Make sure your activity right now is in harmony with your vision.

-Today’s action aligned with your vision makes believing in yourself easy.
+Today’s action is aligned with your vision, which makes believing in yourself easy.